 When to See a Dentist for Your Tooth Pain

 Some people treat their tooth pain with over-the-counter medications or home remedies, which may do the trick – temporarily.
 However, if your toothache stems from an underlying dental issue, no home remedy is going to permanently solve your problem and the pain will return in full force.
-Ouch!
+Make an appointment with your dentist as soon as possible.

-It’s equally important to see your dentist for a professional teeth cleaning and check-up twice per year.
+Seeing your dentist for a professional teeth cleaning and check-up twice per year can help catch underlying issues early.
 Your dental team can identify potential issues before they develop into problem areas.
-If you’re due for an appointment, book an appointment at the Jefferson Dental and Orthodontics office nearest you.
-Our friendly, dedicated team is here for you!
+If you’re due for a check-up, book an appointment at the Jefferson Dental & Orthodontics office nearest you.